php-taskman/core/README.md

 ## Description

-This library is a helper for running pre-defined customizable commands and tasks.

-It is shipped with a few simple commands and tasks, just the bare minimum.
+Taskman is a helper for running commands and tasks.
+It is shipped with a few simple default tasks.

+It will help you in your every day life of to setup recurrent tasks that you have to run in your project in order to set it up or install it.

+Taskman is based on [Robo](https://robo.li/) and not tied to any framework or whatsoever.

 ## Requirements